 KEEGAN

-More recently, surrealism, expressionism, realism, pop-art, and superflat have fed into the conceptual aspect of the work.
+More recently, surrealism, expressionism, realism, pop art, and superflat have shaped the work.

+KEEGAN